 SPOTLIGHT ON: Bank of America internships

-Aimed at students in their penultimate year of university, Bank of America’s 10-week Global Investment Banking summer analyst program is an opportunity to work on real life deals with global clients.
+Aimed at students in their penultimate year of university, Bank of America’s 10-week Global Investment Banking summer analyst programme is an opportunity to work on real life deals with global clients.

 This internship is specifically tailored to give YOU the best chance of landing a job in investment banking…

-“The summer internship class is our primary source of hiring into our full time programs.”
+“The summer internship class is our primary source of hiring into our full time programmes.”

 You’ll be supported with training and exposure to senior business leaders, whilst becoming proficient in analytics, working on live transactions and interacting with clients.